 Genetic Regulation of Development and Morphogenesis

-The Axelrod lab is investigating how genes orchestrate the amazing processes of development and morphogenesis.
-How do cells know what kind of cells to become, where and when?
+The Axelrod lab is investigating how genes orchestrate the amazing processes of morphogenesis during development.
 Once cells adopt a fate, how do they acquire the correct morphology to carry out their functions?
+How do they establish their orientation within the tissue?
 We are using genetic, molecular and cell biological analyses in both the fruitfly, Drosophila melanogaster, and in the mouse, to address some specific examples of these questions.
 These studies will provide insight into how errors in these processes give rise to a range of developmental anomalies, and how they may contribute to cancers.

 Our current project areas include: